ShanaScogin/BayesPostEst/README.md

 New functions and enhancements to current functions are currently in the works.
 Please check back for more or email us if you have suggestions.

 # Contact
-Please contact sscogin@nd.edu if you encounter any bugs with the package or have any comments.
-Feel free to check out [Johannes Karreth's website](http://www.jkarreth.net) for more resources on Bayesian analysis.
+Please submit an issue if you encounter any bugs with the package or have any comments.
+Feel free to check out [Johannes Karreth's website](http://www.jkarreth.net) for more resources on Bayesian estimation.

 # References
 Beger, Andreas.
 2016.
 “Precision-Recall Curves.”
 Available at SSRN: https://ssrn.com/Abstract=2765419. http://dx.doi.org/10.2139/ssrn.2765419.